-Centerville patients ask, “What is TMJ and how can a dentist help with diagnosis and treatment?”
+Centerville patients ask, “What is TMJ, and how can a dentist help with diagnosis and treatment?”

 What is TMJ?

 The temporomandibular joint (TMJ) is the joint near the ears where the temporal bones and jaw meet.
 The joint allows the jaw to move up and down and side to side.
-A healthy joint function smoothly.
+A healthy joint functions smoothly.
 It moves without vibrations, clicking, or pain.
 When an injury occurs, the joint no longer moves smoothly because degeneration, tears, or displacement cause friction and vibrations.
 Trauma leads to joint dysfunction and temporomandibular joint disorder (TMD).

 Although each patient is unique and may have different symptoms, the most common symptoms of TMD may include the following:

-• Pain near the ears
+- Pain near the ears

-• Popping sounds when opening or closing the mouth
+- Popping sounds when opening or closing the mouth

-• Locked jaws
+- Locked jaws

-• Headaches
+- Headaches

-• Pain when yawning
+- Pain when yawning

-• Discomfort around the ears when chewing
+- Discomfort around the ears when chewing

 Diagnosis and treatments